sergeymasyura/wpf-demo/README.md

 Northwoods.GoWPF - Diagram editor.

 4. Screenshots of the application:
-The screenshots are located in delivery\screenshots\ folder.
+The screenshots are located in the .\screenshots folder.

 5. Brief description of the application:
 The application is intended to mix colors and re-use results in the next operations.